 A well designed ground source heat pump system is likely to increase the sale value of your property.

 Ground source heat pumps are very well suited to commercial buildings, especially those which have a need for cooling in summer as well as heating in winter.
 However, expert design and installation are critical in achieving high carbon savings and low running costs.

-The Renewable Heat Incentive is a financial encouragement to install ground source heat pumps: Ofgem will pay 3.4 pence per kWhour generated every quarter for the next 20 years.
-For systems below 100kW Ofgem will pay 4.7 pence a kWhour.
+The Renewable Heat Incentive is a financial encouragement to install ground source heat pumps in commercial buildings: Ofgem will pay 9.36 pence per kWhr generated every quarter for the next 20 years.

-Ground source heat pumps have a key part to play in meeting the UK's binding renewable energy targets by 2020.
+Ground source heat pumps have a key part to play in meeting the UK's binding renewable energy targets.

 Performance of Ground Source Heat Pumps